Cameron Fleming: Dallas Cowboys

 On March 26, 2018, Fleming signed a one-year contract with the Dallas Cowboys worth up to $3.5 million.
 He played in 14 games, starting three at left tackle in place of an injured Tyron Smith.

 On March 13, 2019, Fleming signed a two-year, $7.5 million contract extension with the Cowboys.
 He played in 14 games, starting three at left tackle in place of an injured Smith.
 On March 17, 2020, the Cowboys declined the option on Fleming's contract, making him an unrestricted free agent.

 New York Giants

 On March 26, 2020, Fleming signed with the New York Giants, reuniting with former Cowboys head coach Jason Garrett and offensive line coach Marc Colombo.
 He started all 16 games at right tackle in 2020.

 Denver Broncos

-On May 20, 2021, Fleming signed a one-year, $1.67 million contract with the Denver Broncos.
-He re-signed with the Denver Broncos on July 27, 2022.
+On May 20, 2021, Fleming signed a one-year, $1.67 million contract with the Denver Broncos, after the team released offensive tackle Ja'Wuan James.
+He was released in a planned move on August 31, 2021.
+He was re-signed on September 2, 2021.
+He appeared in 5 games with 4 starts at right tackle.

+He re-signed with the Broncos on July 27, 2022.
+He appeared in 15 games with 15 starts, nine of them coming at right tackle.
+He missed two games against the Tennessee Titans and the Jacksonville Jaguars because of a quad injury.

+The Broncos re-signed Fleming to a one year, $4 million contract on May 23, 2023.

+After going unsigned during the 2024 NFL offseason, he was signed to the Broncos practice squad on October 8, 2024.